Is 1.4 or 1.5 Bigger?

 Data Analysis

 In business or research, small differences compound.
-Consider this: a 0.
-1 increase in conversion rate might seem tiny, but over thousands of interactions, it's significant.
+A 0.1 increase in conversion rate might seem tiny, but over thousands of interactions, it's significant.

 Science and Engineering